Jizo Peace Center

 Jizo located in Mt.
 Koya, Kyoto, JapanWho is O Jizo San?

-In India, Jizo was originally Ksitigarbha, the name for young girls who freed their mothers from hell by spiritual practices and personal sacrifice.
-Ksitigarbha lived as one of the disciples of the Buddha vowing that he would endure one hundred thousand lifetimes, if necessary, to free all suffering souls.
-He is considered one of the four main bodhisattvas of Buddhism.
-This energy and practice traveled the Silk Road as Buddhism came to China, Korea, and lastly Japan where Jizo became a male child monk.
-In China and Korea, Ksitigarbha is revered as the king of hell due to his ability to remain calm in dangerous fiery places.
+In India, Jizo was originally Kshitigarbha, the name for 2 young girls who freed their mothers from hell by spiritual practices and personal sacrifice.
+Kshitigarbha also lived as one of Lord Buddha’s disciples who vowed that he would endure one hundred thousand lifetimes, if necessary, to free all suffering souls.
+She is considered one of the four main bodhisattvas of Buddhism.

-Jizo Peace Center For Children
+Jizo Peace Center Mission Statement

 Ruth Ratna Handy, LCSW